Cybersecurity Incident

 Update on the Cybersecurity Incident

-The Town of Huntsville has recently concluded its investigation into the cybersecurity incident that was discovered on March 10, 2024.
+The Town of Huntsville concluded its investigation into the cybersecurity incident that was discovered on March 10, 2024.
 The investigation revealed that some sensitive personal identifiable information was included in the compromised data.
-Affected individuals for whom the Town has sufficient contact information are being contacted directly.
+Affected individuals for whom the Town had sufficient contact information were contacted directly.

 We encourage individuals who have previously provided sensitive information to the Town of Huntsville, Muskoka Heritage Place, the Algonquin Theatre, or Huntsville Public Library to take the precautions outlined on priv.gc.ca to safeguard their data.